Distributed Online Private Learning of Convex Nondecomposable Objectives: Introduction

 \textbf{Motivations:} Distributed methods for solving nondecomposable problems have been considered in \cite{Lee2017,Tsitsiklis1984a,Tsitsiklis1986,Tsitsiklis1984b,Li1987,Raginsky2011,Kvaternik2012}.
 References \cite{Tsitsiklis1984a,Tsitsiklis1986,Tsitsiklis1984b,Li1987,Kvaternik2012} are oriented towards distributed offline problems.
-In \cite{Raginsky2011}, the authors proposed an online algorithm by adopting a local dynamic programming relaxation strategy, while Lee et al. \cite{Lee2017} developed two online coordinate dual averaging algorithms.
+In \cite{Raginsky2011}, an online local dynamic programming algorithm is presented, while Lee et al. \cite{Lee2017} developed two online coordinate dual averaging algorithms.
 Regrettably, the privacy concerns are ignored in the existing works.
 Compared to the well-studied differential privacy on decomposable problems, how to do differential privacy on nondecomposable ones remains largely unexplored.
 It is of interest, therefore, to apply privacy mechanisms to the nondecomposable problems.